 Contributed by Fiona Berry from Passport and Piano.
 Follow her on Facebook to find out what she’s up to

-Botswana is one of the safest countries in Africa to visit.
+Botswana is one of the safest countries in Africa to visit and its capital Gaborone is regarded as one of the safest cities in Africa.
 It has had a stable democracy for longer than any other country on the continent, and there’s little corruption.
 It’s often considered as a luxury travel destination and that’s unlikely to change much in the future.
 The country has an excellent conservation record, and most of the resorts are eco-lodges.
 Recycling, reducing carbon footprint, solar energy and supporting the environment all play essential roles in the tourist industry here.

 I was in Botswana during April 2018 when I spent two weeks on a self-drive safari around several national parks and Zambia.
 I was traveling with my cousin, and I can honestly say we never felt any danger at any point.
 Even at crossing the border, people were very helpful and kind.
 As you might expect locals were trying to sell us travel souvenirs at these points, and like many other countries they did tend to follow us.
 However, they were only trying to make a living.

 The most significant danger in Botswana is the animals as none of the reserves are gated.
 It’s, therefore, best to drive only during daylight hours and follow locals’ advice if you’re camping in the bush.
 The main roads are paved so getting around is not a problem although you do have to watch out for the potholes.